wyeworks/elixir_console/README.md

 ## Elixir safe modules and Kernel functions

 The console has a whitelist including modules and functions of Elixir considered safe to execute.
 The system will inform about this limitation when users attempt to use disallowed stuff, such as modules providing access to the file system, the network, and the operating system, among others.

 Moreover, the mentioned whitelist does exclude the metaprogramming functionality of Elixir.
 The functions [`Kernel.apply/2`](https://hexdocs.pm/elixir/Kernel.html#apply/2) and [`Kernel.apply/3`](https://hexdocs.pm/elixir/Kernel.html#apply/3) are also out of the whitelist to prevent the indirect invocation of not-secure functions.

 ## Processes

 The console currently does not allow the usage of the module `Process` and other parts of Elixir related to processes.
 Existing resource usage limitations (see next section) would be much harder to enforce if users were permitted to spawn processes.
 Similarly, the functions `send` and `receive` are restricted to avoid integrity and security problems.

 **This limitation does not make us happy** because it would be valuable to let people play with processes within our interactive shell.
-We are currently thinking about manners to have those modules and functions in the whitelist.
+We are currently thinking about manners to include those modules and functions within the whitelist.
 Extra precaution is needed to implement it due to possible security implications.

 ## The problem with atoms